shikhir-arora/karma-simple/README.md

 ### Note To Selfhosters (API Tokens)

-- You'll notice some parts of the code which have to do with pushing the public bot stats [see here](https://discordbots.org/bot/255110583072980992) - Namely the 'guildCreate' and 'guildDelete' as well as the regular 'ready' state.
+- You'll notice some parts of the code which have to do with pushing the public bot stats [see here](https://discordbots.org/beta/bot/255110583072980992) [and here](https://bots.discord.pw/bots/255110583072980992) - Namely the 'guildCreate' and 'guildDelete' as well as the regular 'ready' state will post using the two functions `discordBotsOrg()` and ` discordBotsPw()`

-- If you have a token or wish to get one, you can - the spots where the Auth token is needed is left blank here ('')
+- If you have a token for these websites or wish to get one, you can - the spots where the Auth token is needed is left blank here ('') -- but please do not use the same username/avatar to avoid confusion!

-- It can be safely ignored.
-Will just get a console notification that it couldn't update to DiscordBots/APIs.
-Does not affect the performance at all, I will handle it separately in the next release.
+- The lack of a token in the code for the API portion can be safely ignored.
+It will simply fail to post the stats and catch that.

 ## Getting a Bot Token and Invite Link